What Is the Best Time to Feed a Dog?

 One meal a day is not ideal for many dogs.
 Some dogs will develop bilious vomiting if they go too long between feedings.
 Bilious vomiting in dogs is a condition in which dogs vomit yellow bileopens in a new tab after an extended period of time without food — usually the time between breakfast and dinner.

-Many studies have suggested that once-a-day feeding in large-breed dogs increases the risk for gastric dilatation and volvulus (GDV).
-GDV, or “bloat”, is a life-threatening condition in which the stomach rotates on its axis, trapping air and fluid within it.
+Many studies have suggested that once-a-day feeding in large-breed dogs increases the risk for gastric dilatation and volvulusopens in a new tab (GDV).
+GDV, or “bloat,” is a life-threatening condition in which the stomach rotates on its axis, trapping air and fluid within it.
 Air continues to accumulate in the stomach with no means of escape, leaving the stomach painfully over-distended and its blood supply compromised.
 Symptoms of GDV include unproductive retching, restlessness, and a hard, distended abdomen.
-GDV is a surgical emergency and dogs experiencing GDV symptoms should be rushed to a vet ASAP.
+GDV is a surgical emergency, and dogs experiencing GDV symptoms should be rushed to a vet ASAP.

 It’s possible that older dogs may benefit from once-a-day feedings.
 The Dog Aging Project is a long-term research initiative aimed at studying aging in dogs.
-One of the Dog Aging Project’s studies found that older dogs who were fed one meal per day tended to have less cognitive dysfunction and were less likely to have certain health issues.
-While there was correlation between once-a-day feeding and overall health in older dogs, there is no evidence that feeding one meal a day is the cause of greater overall health in older dogs.
+One of the Dog Aging Project’s studies foundopens in a new tab that older dogs who were fed one meal per day tended to have less cognitive dysfunction and were less likely to have certain health issues.
+While there was a correlation between once-a-day feeding and overall health in older dogs, there is no evidence that feeding one meal a day is the cause of greater overall health in older dogs.

 Is it OK to free-feed my dog?

-Feeding ad-lib, or free feeding, is not ideal for dogs because it can lead to overeating and obesity.
-Meal-feeding makes changes in a dog’s food intake more noticeable.
+Feeding ad-lib, or free feeding, is not ideal for dogs because it can lead to overeatingopens in a new tab and obesity.
+Meal feeding makes changes in a dog’s food intake more noticeable.
 Free-feeding can also be challenging in multi-pet households.
-If one dog is happy to graze but another is a chow hound, it could lead to unbalanced intake or bickering over resources.
+If one dog is happy to graze but another is a chow hound, it could lead to unbalanced intake or bickering over resourcesopens in a new tab.
 Additionally, leaving food out all day may attract pests.

 What time should I stop feeding my dog at night?